Chapter 1 Izzy

 When Larson found it, Jerry said, “Page 387, sir.”

 Steve Larson didn’t move a muscle.
 His eyes, however, snapped upward, and he peeked over his glasses at Jerry, his stare so hot Jerry thought the hairs on his face might singe.

 He did everything in his power not to smile.

-Larson shuffled to page 387, and his lips moved silently as he read the findings of Major Bern Selig and Ms. Annie Sherman.
+Larson shuffled to page 387.
+His lips moved silently as he read the findings of Major Bern Selig and Ms. Annie Sherman.
 A minute or two lapsed.
 He tossed the report down, removed his glasses, and tucked them in his shirt pocket.
 He leaned his elbows on the table and stared directly into Jerry’s eyes.
 Jerry stared joyously back.

 “And what do Mr. Selig and Ms. Sherman want to see happen?”

 “Well, sir, they weren’t entirely sure but they estimated a six-to-nine-month study would do it.
 An entire year would be grand.”

 Jerry struggled not to break into a laugh during the long, silent seconds that passed.
 He forced himself not to glance toward Scott and Conrad though he desperately wanted to witness their dumbfounded expressions.

 Finally, Steve Larson spoke.

 “You—they—want one year?”

 Silence befell the room again.
 Jerry was one hundred percent confident no one understood what was going on except him and Steve Larson.

 Larson stood.
 Picked up his briefcase.
 One by one he transferred the reports from the table to the bag.

 “Thank you, sir.”
 Jerry stood.